ericoporto/ags-manual-wiki/UpgradeTo362.md

 Whenever engine meets a save that is not entirely compatible with the current game, it will check if this function is present, and then run it.
 The function receives a RestoredSaveInfo object as a parameter, and this struct contains brief summary of the restored game, such as its description text, the version of the engine it was saved in, and numbers of global game objects (Characters, Inventory items, and so on) found inside.

 RestoredSaveInfo has a boolean property named "Cancel", which must be set in this function to tell whether you confirm or cancel the use of this save.
-By default Cancel begins set to "true", meaning that if you don't do anything then the engine will cancel restoring this save.
+By default, Cancel begins set to "true", meaning that if you don't do anything then the engine will cancel restoring this save.

 The purpose of this function is to let you decide whether save may still be allowed to load or not.

 #### 3. Prescanning save slots.

 If engine is told to load an incompatible save and fails it then will usually just stop the game.
 This is quite frustrating for the players.
 In version 3.6.2 there's a new script command called `Game.ScanSaveSlots()`.
 This function lets you *test* a range of saves and return only validated ones.
-When checking the saves it will also try calling "validate_restored_save" for saves with less data in them.
+When checking the saves it will also try calling "validate_restored_save" for saves with fewer data in them.
 Scanning saves allows you to take precaution and avoid displaying invalid saves in game menus, or reject loading a save before it crashes the game.

 ### Restricting the data read or written in a save